jorishr/notes-on-javascript/_basics/operators/operators.md

 ```

 ## Operator precedence
-In mathematics BODMAS is used:
+In mathematics 'BODMAS' is used:
 - B: Brackets first
 - O: Orders (i.e. Powers and Square Roots, etc.)
 - DM: Division and Multiplication (left-to-right)